-Have you ever felt YOU were too broken, weak and flawed for God to use?
-Have you been wanting to serve God in ministry or in any capacity, but wonder if you’re just too much of a mess for Him to even want to make use of?
+Have you ever felt YOU were just too broken, weak and flawed for God to use?
+I have and many times I still do!
+If you have been wanting to serve God in ministry or in any capacity, but wonder if you’re just too much of a mess for Him to even want to make use of, then this post is for you!
 Biblical history has shown that God uses broken people throughout scripture.
 God uses the weak things of the world and chooses flawed people to achieve great things and I will share why!
-Read on to learn how you are never too broken for God to use!
+Read on to learn why you are never too broken for God to use!

 Updated and republished from 5/14/2020

 God Uses Broken People – But Am I Just Too Broken?

 When I first started blogging I, like others, fell into the trap of comparing myself to other people.
 I think we all do that at one time or another, whether you’re a blogger or not.
 And I would see all these wonderful posts and see how these bloggers SEEMED to have this deep walk with God and here I was feeling like a mess.